-One original source claims Knud deserted on November 24, 1864 near St. Louis, Missouri.
-That claim is repeated in some later Civil War accounts including the book Ole Goes to War-Men From Norway Who Fought in America's Civil War.
-It is a harsh claim that appears to be unjustified.
-In November, 1864 the members of the 5th Minnesota were transported by boat to Nashville, Tennessee.
+One original source recorded a desertion by Knud on November 24, 1864 near St. Louis, Missouri.
+That accusation is repeated in some later Civil War accounts including in the book Ole Goes to War-Men From Norway Who Fought in America's Civil War.
+It is a serious charge that appears to be unjustified.
+In November, 1864 members of the 5th Minnesota were transported by boat to Nashville, Tennessee.
 On November 24 - the reported day of Knud's desertion - the W.L.
-Ewing, a boat they were on, sank near St. Louis; the soldiers were rescued and transferred to another boat to continue their journey to Nashville.
+Ewing, the boat they were on sank neat St. Louis.
+The soldiers were rescued and transferred to another boat to continue their journey to Nashville.
 It is likely that Knud was briefly missing in confusion that must have surrounded the sinking.
-It is known that Knud was with the 5th Minnesota at Nashville as he was wounded in battle there on December 16, 1864.
-In addition, his pay records for November-December 1864 show that he was paid for service during that entire time.
-When he applied for a pension someone noted that records show he was a deserter and someone else appeared to note that Lucius Hubbard, the commanding officer of the 5th Minnesota during much of the war, corrected Knud's record.
+It is known that Knud was with the 5th Minnesota at Nashville soon after the sinking as he was wounded in battle there on November 16, 1864.
+In addition, his pay records for

+November-December 1864 show that he was paid for service during that entire time.
+Someone wrote in Minnesota pension application records that war records showed he was a deserter and someone else appeared to note that Lucius Hubbard, the commanding officer of the 5th Minnesota during much of the war, corrected Knud's record.
 Knud was denied a pension because there appeared to be no effects from his wounds, not because he was a deserter.
-Finally his National Archive record and other sources show that he mustered out with the 5th Minnesota in September, 1865.
+He may have received United States pension benefits late in life and Annie received a widow's pension after Knud's death, benefits that probably would not have been granted had Knud deserted.
+Finally his National Archive record, which does not include a reference to desertion, and other sources show that he mustered out with the 5th Minnesota in September, 1865.

-For several months in mid-1865 Knud was stationed near Montgomery, Alabama as the Union army maintained order in a formerly belligerent community which was expected to integrate people who had until recently been slaves.
-During the Civil Rights movement of the 1960's descendents of those slaves finally began to experience results that Knud had fought for in the 1860's.
-It took more than 100 years to begin resolving one of the major issues of the Civil War; abolition of slavery and guarantee of civil rights for people who had no rights prior to the Civil War.
-Immigration was a background issue to slavery and civil rights during the Civil War.
-Knud was an immigrant.
-Many citizens, in particular wealthy land owners in Southern states were opposed to immigrants and their settlement of the American West.
-Knud and his fellow recent immigrants from various European countries constituted a significant percentage of the Northern troops.
-Like Knut most immigrants probably served as privates and officers who were fluent in English tended to have been born in the United States.
-The issue of slavery was addressed and slavery was abolished but the issue of civil rights was not faced by the country for one hundred years.
-The issue of immigration has not been addressed yet.
+For several months in mid1865 Knud was stationed near Montgomery, Alabama to help maintain order in a formerly belligerent community which was expected to integrate people who had until recently been slaves.
+During the Civil Rights movement of the 1960's, including intense activity in the Montgomery area, descendents of those slaves finally began to experience the results that Knud had fought for in the 1860's.
+It took more than 100 years to begin a final resolution of one of the major issues of the Civil War; guarantee of civil rights for people who had no rights prior to the war.

+Knud was an immigrant during a time when immigration was a national issue, much as it is in 2013.
+His brother Engebret, who probably was Albert Otterson Company A 5th Minnesota, and four of his siblings also appear to have immigrated leaving two siblings and their parents in Norway.
+In the years before the Civil War many wealthy land and slave owners in Southern states were opposed to immigration and immigrant settlement of the American West.
+Knud and his fellow recent immigrants from various European countries constituted a significant percentage of the Northern troops, usually serving as privates.
+Those immigrants gave the North a personnel advantage over the South.